-So, to get a better understanding of how to do online business, first consider the concept of a business as implemented offline.
-And try to imagine the same happening on the internet, among people who are geographically apart, but virtually in one place.
+So, to get a better understanding of how to do online business, first consider the concept of a business as it is done offline.
+And try to imagine the same happening on the internet, among people who are geographically apart, but virtually in ‘the same’ place.

 Differences Between An Online and Offline Business

 An online business has technical as well as technological realities, different from an offline business, owing to the medium where it is operated – the internet.
-This is what is most challenging in online business, and it constitutes the reason why many people perceive online business as being mysterious.
+That’s what’s most challenging in online business, and that’s the reason why many people see online business as a mystery.
 But in reality, it actually isn’t.